 With so much suffering and strong links with the occult, it’s no surprise that this foreboding location is regarded as one of the Most Haunted Places in the UK.

 Drakelow Tunnels, Kidderminster

-Drakelow Tunnels were secret underground factory and nuclear bunker located in Kidderminster.
-The mysterious tunnels are said to be haunted by the workers who died during the excavation of the complex.
+Drakelow Tunnels were a secret underground factory and nuclear bunker located in Kidderminster.
+The mysterious tunnels are said to be haunted by the workers who died during the excavation.

-The ghostly apparition of a woman has been seen near the entrance, whilst strange noises are heard regularly.
-The labyrinth of tunnels are also said to be a haunted by a demonic entity.
+The ghostly apparition of a woman has been seen near the entrance, while strange noises are heard regularly.
+The tunnel labyrinth is also said to be haunted by a demonic entity.

 Address: Kingsford Lane, Kidderminster DY11 5SW England